 That girl you cut out…I can still see her hair- and now she’s my main curiosity.
 Was she your girlfriend?
 Your daughter?
 Your mom?
 Did you have a falling out?
 What are you hiding?
+Is she your wife maybe?
 See!
 I have so many questions.

 Do choose a different photo!